Find Affordable College Courses

 18 Yearly Graduations

-Citadel Military College of South Carolina comes in at #11 on our list of the most popular colleges offering master's degrees in military technologies and applied sciences.
+Citadel Military College of South Carolina is the 11th most popular school in the nation for students seeking a master's degree in military technologies & applied sciences.
 Each year, around 3,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,356 per year, while in-state graduate students, on average, pay $10,740 per year.
-During the 2020-2021 academic year, 18 people received their master's degree in military technologies and applied sciences from The Citadel.
-Around 11% of these students were from an underrepresented racial-ethnic group, and 28% were women.
+The average in-state tuition for full-time undergraduates is $8,356 per year, while in-state graduate students, on average, pay $12,540 per year.
+During the most recent year for which we have data, 18 people received their master's degree in military technologies & applied sciences from The Citadel.
+About 32% of this group were women, and 18% were students from an underrepresented racial-ethnic group.
+Data shows that The Citadel graduates that hold this degree go on to make a median salary of $82,158.

 #12